THE HISTORY OF MECCA | home

 Genesis 17:19 And God said, Sarah thy wife shall bear thee a son indeed; and thou shalt call his name Isaac: and I will establish my covenant with him for an everlasting covenant, [and] with his seed after him.

-Thus God's covenant was established with Abraham, and his seed through his son Isaac, and then Isaac's son Jacob.
+Thus God's covenant was established with Abraham and his seed through his son Isaac, and then Isaac's son Jacob, while specifically not with Ishmael's "children of the flesh".

 To our Muslim friends I would ask: